ondiiik/meteoink/README.md

 but keep in mind that not all pins are available for any operation (some are not capable of ADC, some are not capable of SPI, ...).
 Also battery is not displayed in wiring as it has its own connector so its connection is obvious.

+Just note that variant `epd47` ([T5-4.7 Inch E-paper](https://www.lilygo.cc/products/t5-4-7-inch-e-paper))
+does not need to be wired as all i present on board.

 ## Box